ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/group-cell-renderer/index.md

 - The column **'All Groups - no Renderer'** builds on before, but adds all groups by setting `showRowGroup=true`.
 This gets the column to display all groups, but again no cell renderer so not expand / collapse functionality.

-- The column **Group Renderer A** builds on before, but adds the group cell renderer with `cellRenderer='group'`.
+- The column **Group Renderer A** builds on before, but adds the group cell renderer with `cellRenderer='agGroupCellRenderer'`.
 The values are exactly as per the previous column, except now we have expand and collapse functionality.

 - The column **Group Renderer B** builds on before, but adds `field=city` so that the city is displayed in the leave nodes in the group column.